Can Humanin Peptide Support Brain Health?

 Selank Peptide in Neuroprotection and Brain Function

-It also appears to affect key brain chemical systems, such as serotonin and dopamine, which are involved in mood, focus, and overall brain signaling.
+It also appears to influence neurotransmitter systems involving serotonin and dopamine, both of which play important roles in mood, attention and brain signalling.

 Can Semax Support Memory and Focus?